Military Motivation: Special Challenges And Techniques

 The military is very good at using crisp, meaningful words and phrases to initiate actions.
 Just look at a military parade to see how it works.
 When the leader yells "Forward, march!" everyone moves on cue.
 Cue words and phrases aren't just for parades, though.

 You can call out specific words or phrases whenever you need to do something, especially if it requires extra effort.
 You might say, "Up and ready!" as you rise from bed.
-You might say, "Time to move!" whenever you need to walk or run faster.
-Choose the words that quickly flip your motivation switch to on.
+You might say, "Time to move!" whenever you need to walk or run faster, or “Keep going” when things are rough.
+Choose words that are easy to remember and will quickly flip your motivation switch to on.

-Music is a great motivator that's used in sports, schools, the military, and virtually every area of human endeavor.
+Music is a great motivator used in sports, schools, the military, and virtually every area of human endeavor.
 Music affects our brain circuitry and the emotions it produces.
 Listen to music as you take your morning run, workout in the gym, or any other time when it's allowed.
 You'll find yourself more awake, alert, and ready to move.
+Facing a task that is mundane or one that you are dreading?
+If you have time and it’s allowed, create an upbeat playlist or one from your favorite music genre to help motivate you to see it through.

 Starting The Day Right

 Every day is going to bring new challenges.
 Starting out right is the best way to set the tone for a productive and fulfilling day.
 Start each day with a set morning routine.
-Set your alarm to wake you up with lively music.
-Use one of your cue words as you get out of bed.
-Go workout to get your body geared up for the day.
+For example, you could set your alarm to wake you up with lively music and use your cue words as you get out of bed.
+Maybe start your day with thoughts of what you are grateful for and what is going right in your life.
+Then go workout to get your blood pumping and body physically geared up for the day.

 Relying On The Buddy System